 There are a few important things you need to know before you head off and start traveling to Mexico.
 Let’s look at some important Mexico travel tips that can help you make the most of your time south of the border.

-Most restaurants and families get fresh, safe, drinking water from the local agua purificada (water purification plant).
+Hotels, restaurants, and families get fresh, safe, drinking water from the local agua purificada (water purification plant).
 If you order water at a restaurant this is where it will come from.
 Ice is also purified, so don’t need to worry about getting sick.
-You can buy your own garrafon, or 5 galloon jug of water to have in your home or RV and can refill them as need be.
+You can buy your own garrafon, or 5-gallon jug of water to have in your home or RV and can refill them as need be.

 Have the proper insurance